Peer Educators Advocating for Campus Empowerment (PEACE)

 - Hone Public Speaking Skills and Facilitation Skills

-- Develop/improve understanding of issues sexual misconduct, bystander intervention, consent, and resources available
+- Develop/improve understanding of issues of sexual misconduct, bystander intervention, consent, and resources available

-- All peer educators will receive training in the content curriculum, as well as presentation skills, etc., and continuous support from the VPAS Center
+All Peer Educators will receive training in the content curriculum, as well as presentation skills, etc. and continuous support from the Violence Prevention, Victim Advocacy and Support (VPAS) Center SouthernCT.edu/vpas

 - Facilitate informational and interactive workshops on a variety of violence prevention topics with student organizations, residence life, and classrooms.
 Once trained, Peer Educators are expected to co- facilitate a minimum of 2 presentations and assist with 2 informational tables per semester.
 You will have guidance and assistance with this!